Are You A Dog Bore?

 More than just a dog.

+A lot of time.
+It’s also a crucial element of dog owning if you don’t want to really annoy other members of society.
+Nobody could really blame the dog owner who expresses this in conversation in general company – a million times over.
 Dogs are most certainly profound and unique creatures.
 They develop personalities – and arguable intellect, to match any two year old child.
 According to canine behaviour researcher Stanley Coren, dogs have similar mental abilities as two year old children.

 Pet parents.

+However, while science suggests this is true, it can provoke indignation if the pet parent compares their much-loved mutt to a walking, talking, toddler.
 Try telling your friends with kids that your dog has comparable skills in cooperative communication and gets upset when you’re not around.
 See how far you get!

 Ultimately, dog owners need not feel apologetic for bringing up the love they feel for their companions in conversation.
 But, perhaps its best to only raise the subject in mixed company and when it’s relevant.
 Commenting how engaging and funny your dog is, isn’t the same as giving everyone a detailed run down on how you’re tackling the issue of Fido raiding the kitchen bins.
+Or, showing them thousands of phone pictures of your dog from every angle.

 On the same score – if you have dog owning friends who clearly want to talk about their wonderful, faithful companions – maybe cut them a bit of slack?
 We know we’re doing it. 🙂